kode80/PixelRenderUnity3D/README.md

-# PixelRenderUnity3D
+# PixelRenderUnity3D (Ver 1.1)
 PixelRender is a complete system of shaders, effects, scripts & tools for rendering 3D scenes as 2D pixel art.
 The key components are the PixelArt shader for rendering meshs using palette based shading, the PixelOutline image effect for drawing pixel-perfect outlines & the Palette Editor which provides several features for creating, generating & manipulating palettes used by the PixelArt shader directly within Unity3D.
-PixelRender also includes components for quantizing animation, several examples & full documentation (in both pdf & epub format).
+PixelRender also includes components for quantizing animation, tools for rendering & exporting Unity3D sprite sheet animations, several examples & full documentation (in both pdf & epub format).
 PixelRender also works on mobile!

 ## License
 PixelRender is free to use for strictly non-commercial purposes, read PixelRenderNonCommercialLicense.html in project root for full details.